 What’s a liability?

-Liabilities, either personal or corporate, are all the debts and financial obligations an entity has to honor in order to sustain itself.
+Liabilities, either personal or corporate, are all the debts and financial obligations an entity has to honor to sustain itself.
 These responsibilities include:

 - Bank account fees